Claudio Bonanni

-Claudio Bonanni (born 5 March 1997) is an Italian professional footballer who plays as a defender or a defensive midfielder for Swiss Promotion League club Paradiso.
+Claudio Bonanni (born 5 March 1997) is an Italian professional footballer who plays as a defender or a defensive midfielder for Serie D club Pro Sesto.

 Club career

 Bonanni started his senior career with A.C.
 Milan.
 After that, he played for Pavia, Varese Calcio, and U.S. Folgore Caratese A.S.D.
 In 2018, he signed for Kamza in the Albanian Superliga, where he made eighteen appearances and scored one goal.
 In January 2020, he signed for Birkirkara in the BOV Premier League.

 In July 2022, Bonanni joined Bulgarian club Hebar In the Bulgarian Parva Liga.

 In January 2023, he signed for Marsaxlokk in the BOV Premier League.

 In July of the same year, Bonanni joined Hibernians in the BOV Premier League.